luigiDB/SalesTaxes/README.md

 The CI job start on each push and executes
 1. Unit tests
 2. Coverage (for this repo is set to 100% with Jacoco)
-3. Save the surefire test results ar build artifact that can be downloaded directly from the build page.
+3. Store the test results as build artifact

 ## End-to-End tests